Microlife: Etymology and Pronunciation

 If not stress is on the syllable prior.
 Many names are also sometimes spoken with stress on the penult regardless, particularly when its vowel is y, and this seems universal for a few like Saccharomyces.
 But though this would be an easier rule, for many other names like Rhinoceros or Pteranodon I have never heard that done.

-The combinations ae and oe are mostly treated as long e, but it has also become common to say them as diphthongs, and at least in plurals like larvae I think this may be regional.
+The combinations ae and oe are mostly treated as long e, though it has also become common to say them as diphthongs, at least in plurals like larvae or names of families.
 The other diphthongs are more consistent, while most single vowels before the penult are short or reduced, except sometimes at the beginnings of words.

 For these initial syllables there is not so much consistency.
 For instance long e is used in thecamoebae yet never in Penicillium.
 Here I have kept most a, e short except in special cases.
 If the results sound overly strange, please let me know, but again keep in mind these are only possible suggestions.